 HAMMOND – The Southeastern Louisiana University Community Music School (CMS)

 is hosting a series of summer programs for young musicians.

-The summer programs includes a new high school band camp, a middle school band camp, guitar workshop, chamber music workshop, choir workshop, and a strings orchestra workshop, said Community Music School Director Jivka Duke.
+The summer programs include a middle school band camp, guitar workshop, chamber music workshop, and a strings orchestra workshop, as well as seven weeks of individual lessons, said Community Music School Director Jivka Duke.

 “We look forward to working with the young musicians, providing the platform for them to meet with Southeastern’s wonderful faculty and college students, while bringing their skill and musicianship to the next level,” Duke said.
 “Through all the fun activities we have planned, students will have the opportunity to learn, explore, form new friendships and enjoy collaboration in sharing their love for the art of music.”

 A middle school band camp is scheduled June 17-21, from 9 a.m. to 5 p.m.
 Monday through Thursday and from 1 to 5 p.m. on Friday, with a concert at 7 p.m. on Friday, June 21.
 Lunch is provided Monday through Thursday, as well as dinner on Friday.
 Tuition for the camp, scheduled in Pottle Music Building on Southeastern’s campus, is $225.
 Registration is open until the first day of camp; however, a $20 late fee will apply to registrations postmarked after May 1.

 Coordinated by Southeastern Interim Director of Bands Derek Stoughton, the camp is open to students in fifth through ninth grades during the 2018-19 school year, although high school students are also welcome to attend.
 Camp activities include concert band, private lessons and masterclasses, jazz combos, lessons in improvisation and theory classes.